Deployment

 Noise Seeds for Additional Variation

 The --bot-noise-seed flag adds deterministic variation to fingerprint signals within a profile.
-Different seeds produce different Canvas hashes, audio fingerprints, and other noise-sensitive values while maintaining internal consistency.
+Different seeds produce different rendering and audio behavior while maintaining internal consistency.

 # Same profile, different noise seeds = different fingerprints